chaitmudunuri/rust-guess-example/README.md

 # Rust Guessing Game
-## Learn Rust Basics by improving the game
+## Learn Rust Basics using the game

 Goal: Showcase various features of Rust by building and improvising the Guessing Game from Rust.
 We start with the basic code from the **Rust Book** and add new data structures and functions to make the code modular and reusable.